-- The aim of adopting Rationality is not to be more happy, but rather –to straighten out one’s thinking so that one is chronically less unhappy.
+- The aim of adopting rationality is not to be more happy, but rather –to straighten out one’s thinking so that one is chronically less unhappy.

-- Irrational Philosophies: “Isn’t it terrible that…?”
+- Irrational philosophies: “Isn’t it terrible that…?”
 “Wouldn’t it be awful if… ?”

-- DISPUTE Irrational Philosophies: “Why would it be so terrible that…?”
+- Dispute irrational philosophies: “Why would it be so terrible that…?”
 “Would it really be so awful if…?”

-- The three musts that hold us back: I must do well, you must treat me well and the world must be easy.
+- The three musts that hold us back: (1) I must do well, (2) you must treat me well and (3) the world must be easy.

 - “The best years of your life are the ones in which you decide your problems are your own.
 You do not blame them on your mother, the economy, or the president.
 You realize that you control your own destiny.”

-“A Guide To Rational Living” by Albert Ellis Summary
+A Guide To Rational Living Summary

-“Human reason… includes and decidedly makes allowances for emotionality, unthinking habit performance, and whatever else is needed for an effective, anxiety-minimized existence.”
+He writes: “human reason… includes and decidedly makes allowances for emotionality, unthinking habit performance, and whatever else is needed for an effective, anxiety-minimized existence.”

-“…human emotion, sensitivity, creativity, and art are normally as rational as they could possibly be.”
+Furthermore, he adds that “human emotion, sensitivity, creativity, and art are normally as rational as they could possibly be.”

 THE DIFFERENCE BETWEEN THINKING AND ‘EMOTING’

 Some people perceive, move, THINK and feel, whereas others perceive, move, think and FEEL.
 The latter predominantly feel, whilst the former are those who predominantly think.

 Here’s an example to clarify: The thinking person may notice moldy bread, remember that eating the moldy part of the bread previously made them ill, and therefore cut the moldy part and eat the remainder.
-One the other hand, the emotional individual may see the same piece of bread and remember so violently or prejudicially -his previous experience with the moldy part, that he throws away all of the bread!
+One the other hand, the emotional individual may see the same piece of bread and remember so violently or prejudicially his previous experience with the moldy part, that he throws away all of the bread!